-form view In RM Browser and RM Concept, a view that displays requirements one at a time.

-From the form view in RM Browser and RM Concept, you can edit requirement attributes.
-From the form view in RM Concept, you can also find objects.
+form view A view that displays requirements one at a time.
+From the form view you can edit requirement attributes.

 genealogical links Links between parent objects and child objects, or between parent collections and child collections.

 generic links Links that must span a relationship.